mrpudlo/HW2/results.md

 -All of the bugs were solved except a couple in the Ruby code.

--All bugs were identified and solved in less than 20 seconds.
+-All bugs were identified and solved in less than 20 Minutes.

 Group Members: